open-astro/weewx-json/README.md

 WeeWX-Conditions exposes environmental conditions using a clear and consistent data model, including:

-- **Current Conditions** – a real-time snapshot derived from the active archive interval
+- **Conditions Current** – a real-time snapshot derived from the active archive interval
 - **Conditions Summary** – daily, weekly, monthly, and yearly aggregates computed from archive records
 - **Conditions Dataset** – time-series records and multi-period rollups suitable for visualization and analysis